 You might just want to stay longer.

 THINGS TO DO IN TOFINO ITINERARY – DAY 1

 Whale watching is a must whilst on the West Coast and therefore naturally forms part of our itinerary for 2 days in Tofino.

-You could see several types of whales including Orcas, Humpbacks and Gray whales as well as different species of sea bird, seals and other marine life.
+You could see several types of whales including Orcas, Humpbacks, and Gray whales as well as different species of sea birds, seals, and other marine life.